controlecidadao/samantha_ia/README.md

 To create an empty `.txt` file, right-click on a blank area within the directory and select the **New** > **Text Document** options.
 Now, right-click on the `.txt` file and rename it with the same name as the model.

 Finally, locate the model-specific prompt template and paste it inside the `.txt` file.
-This prompt template is usually on the model page.
+This prompt template is usually on the model page.<br><br>

 >_This is a critical part of the initial settings.
 If you use the wrong prompt template, model will not generate text correctlly._<br>

-Examples:<br><br>
+<br>Here are some prompt template examples.
+Text in square brackets must be included by the user:<br><br>
 Prompt template: **ChatML**
 ```
 <|im_start|>system